-This ward is for children with blood disorders, cancers and leukaemias – or immune, metabolic, gastroenterology or rheumatology disorders – who need a bone marrow or stem cell transplant.
+This ward is for children with blood disorders, cancers and leukemias – or immune, metabolic, gastroenterology or rheumatology disorders – who need a bone marrow or stem cell transplant, Gene therapy, Thymus transplant.
+Children are also admitted for CAR T-cell therapy, Fox and Robin wards are one of only two paediatric centres in the UK to offer these specialist immunotherapy treatments.

 Fox Ward is primarily run by our highly qualified nursing team, but also includes bone marrow transplant consultants, specialist nurses, physiotherapists, occupational therapists, healthcare assistants, play specialists and housekeeping staff.